October 9, 2020

 If your app supports multiple types such as buyers and sellers in a marketplace platform, be sure to capture each user type.
 By collecting profiles for each user type, you can build necessary features that satisfies each type.
 Please click here to download a user profile template.

-Once you’ve identified the user type(s), the next step is capturing the activities the user is taking to solve a specific problem or achieving results.
+Once you’ve identified the user type(s), the next step is capture the activities the user is taking to solve a specific problem or achieving results.

 The purpose of this step is to understand the user’s real problems, challenges, frustrations or excitements.
 By capturing user’s journey, we can find ways to improve, automate or integrate the activities thus saving time, money or effort for your customers.
 For example, do you remember the time when the only way to shop is to drive to the store, find a parking spot, purchase items from limited options, stand in the queue and pay for it?
 The entire process has been streamlined through online shopping, thus saving considerable time, cost and effort for shoppers.

-The common misstep people take is just get straight into the development phases without thinking through the problem or user journey, and making too many assumptions.
+The common misstep people take is just get straight into the development phase without thinking through the problem or user journey, making too many assumptions.
 When the assumptions are correct, the product is closer to customer’s expectation and becomes a hit.
-Otherwise, you spend too much time perfecting and becomes too expensive.
+Otherwise, end up spending too much time perfecting it, which is expensive.

-If you’re building a new type of product or building for a new type of user, then you can still go through the process by brainstorming and mapping out the journey as best as you can.
-By thinking through the journey from user’s perspective, you can create empathy and build better relationship with your customers.
+If you’re building a new type of product or building for a new type of user, you can still go through the process by brainstorming and mapping out the journey as best as you can.
+By thinking through the journey from user’s perspective, you can create empathy and build better product for your customers.